FerasKSR/Unittest-JS-nexurejs/docs/releasing.md

 1. Push access to the NexureJS GitHub repository
 2. npm publishing rights for the NexureJS package
 3. Node.js and npm installed locally
-4. All tests passing on the main branch
+4. All tests passing on the main branch across all platforms (Ubuntu, Windows, macOS)
 5. A GitHub personal access token with `repo` scope for creating releases

 ## Version Numbering